 5th Wheel Hitch

 The gooseneck hitch is a less intrusive version of the 5th wheel hitch.
-It still mounts to the bed of the pickup truck but takes up significantly less space – giving you full use of your bed.
-Typically, a gooseneck hitch is used for towing livestock, large flatbeds, and both commercial and industrial trailers.
+It still mounts to the bed of the pickup truck but takes up significantly less space, giving you full use of your bed.
+Typically, a gooseneck hitch is used for towing livestock, on larger flatbeds, or both commercial and industrial trailers.

 The pintle hitch’s hooking system consists of two parts – the pintle and the lunette.
 The pintle is attached to the vehicle either directly to the frame or to a mount that slides into a receiver hitch.
 The lunette is a ring that is attached to whatever you are hauling.
 These hitches gain pretty good weight ratings at the expense of being a bit noisier.

 You’ll commonly find pintle hitches used for construction but can be found frequently at custom car shops as well.

 A bumper hitch is a simple attachment that provides a square receiver tube for a vehicle.
-Because the hitch is attached directly to the bumper it can’t pull much weight, so it’s more useful for lighter jobs.
+As the hitch is directly attached it can’t pull much weight, so it’s useful for lighter and quicker jobs.

 Weight Distribution Hitch

-A weight distribution hitch does just that, distribute weight.
+A weight distribution hitch does just that: distribute weight.
 These types of hitches spread weight that is usually consolidated on the tongue across your whole vehicle and what you’re hauling, making them one of the most useful truck accessories to hitch to camping RVs.
 Long rods called “spring rods” in the hitch move the weight across the whole vehicle, allowing for easier steering of your larger camping rig.

 Best Reno Trailer Hitch Installation

 TSA Custom Car & Truck carries all the top hitches in the Northern Nevada area.
 Before you start hitting the outdoors this summer, contact us today for the best Reno trailer hitch installation and custom truck parts.
 Ready to finally make that upgrade on your vehicle too?
-We can also help you find the custom accessories that will make your vehicle stand out amongst the rest!
+We can also help you find the custom truck accessories that will make your truck stand out amongst the rest!